seantcanavan/anon-eth-net/README.md

   7. `export GOBIN=/Users/seantcanavan/workspace/anon-eth-net/bin`
 4. Update your sudoers file with the following:
   1. `sudo visudo`
-  2. `<your-user-name-here> ALL=(ALL) NOPASSWD:/usr/sbin/lsof`
+  2. `<username> ALL=(ALL) NOPASSWD:/usr/sbin/lsof`
   3. `Mine looks like: seantcanavan ALL=(ALL) NOPASSWD:/user/sbin/lsof`
-  4. `<your-user-name-here> ALL=(ALL) NOPASSWD:/sbin/shutdown`
+  4. `<username> ALL=(ALL) NOPASSWD:/sbin/shutdown`
   5. `Mine looks like: seantcanavan ALL=(ALL) NOPASSWD:/sbin/shutdown
-5. Create `emaillogindetails.txt` inside `<clone_root_dir>/anon-eth-net/src/github.com/seantcanavan/assets/`.
+5. Create `emaillogindetails.txt` inside the `assets` folder at `<clone_root_dir>/anon-eth-net/src/github.com/seantcanavan/assets/`.
-6. Add your gmail address to line 1 and gmail password to line 2 of `emaillogindetails.txt`.
-Make sure that insecure app access is also enabled for the gmail account.
+6. Add your gmail address to line 1 and gmail password to line 2.
+7. By default your REST commands will be encrypted over HTTPS with a test certificate and private key that are readily available from this GitHub.
+This is fine for testing but when you decide to deploy you'll need to create your own private key / public key / certificate combination to keep all your transmissions totally secure.
+  1. Generate the private key: `openssl genrsa -out server.key 2048`
+  2. Generate the certificate and public key: `openssl req -new -x509 -sha256 -key server.key -out server.pem -days 3650`
+  3. Place both files in the 'assets' folder which will be at `<clone_root_dir>/anon-eth-net/src/github.com/seantcanavan/assets/`
-7. TBA
+8. TBA

 ##Linux Setup: